 With the winter holidays behind and spring seemingly so far away, a tasty treat is just the ticket to chase away the winter gloom!
 For the Pennsylvania Dutch – and many others – that slightly decadent treat is the fasnacht.
 Crafted from potato flour, eggs, sugar, and butter or lard, and fried to perfection, cooks in home, church, and bakery kitchens throughout southeastern Pennsylvania churn out this perfect pastry just one day a year.
 Why just one day?
-Read on to learn the origins of this tasty tradition, its continuing popularity, and where you can snag a few of these delicious and authentic PA Dutch delights for your very own.
+Read on to learn the origins of this tasty tradition, its continuing popularity, and where you can celebrate fasnacht day in PA by snagging some of these authentic PA Dutch delights for yourself.

 FASNACHT OR FASTNACHT?